-- a. a child under the age of 13 can never consent to any sexual activity; - b. the age of consent is 16; and - c. sexual intercourse without consent is rape
+- a child under the age of 13 can never consent to any sexual activity;

+- the age of consent is 16; and

+- sexual intercourse without consent is rape

-The sexual abuse of children by other children is a specific safeguarding issue in education: this can include sexual violence, sexual harassment and the sharing of nude or semi-nude images (see Part 5 of KCSIE 2022).
+The sexual abuse of children by other children is a specific safeguarding issue in education: this can include sexual violence, sexual harassment and the sharing of nude or semi-nude images (see Part 5 of KCSIE 2023).
 The 2021 Ofsted review of sexual abuse in schools revealed how prevalent sexual harassment and online sexual abuse are for children and young people and their reluctance to report incidents of abuse for a wide variety of reasons.
 The Review recommends that all schools act as though sexual harassment and online sexual abuse are happening, even when there are no specific reports.
 The School maintains a zero-tolerance policy regarding all forms of sexual harassment and sexual abuse and staff must be aware of potential risks and vulnerabilities.
-The Child on Child Abuse Policy gives more detail of specific forms of child on child abuse as well as guidance on how to respond to concerns or allegations of child on child abuse.
+The Child on Child Abuse Policy gives more detail of specific forms of child-on-child abuse as well as guidance on how to respond to concerns or allegations of child-on-child abuse.

 Staff at The Purcell School use The Sexual Behaviours Traffic Light Tool by the Brook Advisory Service to help assess and respond appropriately to sexualised behaviour.
-The traffic light tool can be found at https://www.brook.org.uk/our-work/the-sexual-behaviours-traffic-light-tool
+The traffic light tool can be found at CPD: Brook Sexual Behaviours Traffic Light Tool (RSE) Course